 Chickpeas contain cholesterol-reducing soluble fibre, so the more you add to your diet the better.
 Houmous also contains garlic, which research suggests can help lower cholesterol.
-Adding flaxseeds will increase its cholesterol-lowering benefits even more, and if you use olive oil, which is rich in monounsaturated fatty acids, you’ll increase the health benefits further.
+Adding flaxseeds can increase its cholesterol-lowering benefits even more, and if you use olive oil, which is rich in monounsaturated fatty acids, you’ll increase the health benefits further.
 I love eating it with pitta bread, carrot sticks or slices of pepper.

 It’s so easy to make homemade houmous in a food processor.
 You basically just bung all the ingredients in together and blend it until you’re happy with the consistency.
 I would recommend adding a little bit of the garlic and lemon juice to start with, then blend it, taste it and add more depending on your personal taste.

 - Preparation time: 10 mins

 - Difficulty: Easy

 - 400g tin of chickpeas, drained and rinsed

 - 1-2 tbsp lemon juice